 Hi!
 Thanks for visiting ‘Obscure Video Games.’
 First and foremost, I created this site as a hobby.
 I enjoy playing video games (when I have time), and I felt it would be fun to create a blog to write about some of these games.
 My posts of individual game reviews will be random, not based on any one particular game system – just whatever I feel like reviewing, I guess you could say!
-I should also point out that I AM NOT AN EXPERT IN ALL THINGS VIDEO GAMES, just a guy who likes playing sometimes, among a lot of other things, including teaching (my full time job), spending time with my awesome family, and college football (proud Auburn alum).
+I should also point out that I AM NOT AN EXPERT IN ALL THINGS VIDEO GAMES, just a guy who likes playing sometimes, among a lot of other things, including teaching (my full time job), spending time with my awesome family, reading (the great Dean Koontz and the masterful Tolkien are my favorite authors) and watching college sports (proud Auburn and Georgia State alum).

 Secondly, the games I wanted to review and provide information about are games that are ‘obscure’ in some way.
 Now, obscure might not necessarily fit the dictionary definition here.
 In some cases, I may review games from Japan that are ‘obscure’ to the average American game player.
 Or, I may review older arcade games that the general population knows little to nothing about.
 I tried to pick games that I just couldn’t find a ton of helpful information about on the Internet, so that those who may wish to hunt down these games for themselves would be better informed.